farup/llm_finetune/README.md

 # Finetuning and Parallelism

-Training large lanugage models are not necessarily straight forward, however there exists tools and frameworks to simplify this, enabling training of models such as Megatron-2 with one trillion parameters, with limiting computing capacity.

-This file gives an introduction to different parallelism techniques.
+This file gives an introduction to different parallelism techniques, enabling training or large models with limiting computing capacity

 ## Data Parallelism